-specifies the name or image to be assigned to the simulated button for the 3270 Enter key.
+Specifies the name or image to be assigned to the simulated button for the 3270 Enter key.

-PEN specifies the name or image to be assigned to the simulated button for pen selection.
+PEN Specifies the name or image to be assigned to the simulated button for pen selection.

-BLUE specifies the color to appear in the HTML page where blue is specified in the BMS map.
+BLUE Specifies the color to be displayed in the HTML page where blue is specified in the BMS map.
 The default is #0000FF.

-Restriction: DFHMDX will only override the color of unnamed fields; it leaves named fields unchanged.
+Restriction: DFHMDX overrides the color of unnamed fields only; it leaves named fields unchanged.